anngvu/accent/README.md

 2. Develop standards and data models.
 3. Maintain data management plans and SOPs.
 4. Facilitate data analysis/reuse and reporting for stakeholders, regulatory authorities, etc.
-5. Oversee the integration of apps/new technologies and initiatives into data standards and structures.
+5. Integration of apps/new technologies and initiatives into data standards and structures.

 <!-- #### And for everyone